-For information on transfers from the UK to Ireland, please refer to the guidance on "Overseas pensions: pension transfers" which is available on the UK Government website.
+For information on transfers from the UK to Ireland, please refer to the guidance on "Overseas pensions: pension transfers" on the UK Government website.
 (NB - Revenue is not responsible for the content of external websites.)

-2 DIRECTIVE (EU)2016/2341 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 14 December 2016 on the activities and supervision of institutions for occupational retirement provision (IORPs).
+2 Directive (EU)2016/2341 of the European Parliament and of the Council of 14 December 2016 on the activities and supervision of institutions for occupational retirement provision (IORPs).